 It seems as if all the buzz in the talent development community these days is about Millennials — and to be fair, not without some reason.
-Studies now indicate 2015 will be the year when Millennials surpass Baby Boomers as the largest generation in the workplace.

-Driving the change itself are simple numbers — The Millennial generation (or “Generation Y”) is the largest generational group ever, surpassing even the post-WW2 “Baby Boom” of the 1950s.
-Moreover, some 40% of Millennials are still school-age — meaning more and more will continue to come into the workplace with each graduation cycle.

-Millennials have proven to have many unique needs when it comes to employee training, onboarding, corporate communications and social learning — we won’t discuss those here, but if you’re interested, don’t miss our white paper, Motivating Millennials: How to Use Video to Help the Next Generation of Employees Succeed.

-At the other end of the spectrum, having weathered the Great Recession, estimates now suggest that 1,000 Baby Boomers retire from the workforce every day.
-While it’s true that the Baby Boomer generation has redefined traditional retirement, with many Boomers staying on the payroll well past 65 or accepting long-term “transitional” roles rather than leave the office outright, many more (and counting) are now preparing to move on.

-Draft 2 | It seems as if all the buzz in the talent development community these days is about Millennials — and to be fair, not without some reason.
 Studies now indicate 2015 was the year when Millennials surpass Baby Boomers as the largest generation in the workplace.

 Driving the change itself are simple numbers — The Millennial generation (or “Generation Y”) is the largest generational group ever, surpassing even the post-WW2 “Baby Boom” of the 1950s.
 Moreover, some 40% of Millennials are still school-age — meaning more and more will continue to come into the workplace with each graduation cycle.

 Millennials have proven to have many unique needs when it comes to employee training, onboarding, corporate communications and social learning — we won’t discuss those here, but if you’re interested, don’t miss our white paper, Motivating Millennials: How to Use Video to Help the Next Generation of Employees Succeed.

 At the other end of the spectrum, having weathered the Great Recession, estimates now suggest that 1,000 Baby Boomers retire from the workforce every day.
 While it’s true that the Baby Boomer generation has redefined traditional retirement, with many Boomers staying on the payroll well past 65 or accepting long-term “transitional” roles rather than leave the office outright, many more (and counting) are now preparing to move on.